abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Product categories
 ---

-we are back at tackling product *categories*.
+We are back at tackling product *categories*.

 We now know what product *groups*, are and we know that groups nothing but categories with just one object (and the group objects are the category's morphisms, remember?), so this should be enough to get us started.